riok/mapperly/docs/docs/contributing/common-tasks.md

 8. If generated code changes based on the new Roslyn version, adjust the `VersionedSnapshotAttribute`s as needed.
 9. Adjust the documentation as needed.
+10. Add new preprocessor constants to `.csharpierrc.yaml`.
+11. Add new GitHub required checks as needed (needs to be done by a maintainer).

 ## Mapping syntax